cxumol/CoverPilot/README.md

 ## Motivation

-I'm looking for a job.
 Please consider hiring me if you like this project.